matthewsouther/osoberry/src/apply.md

 * One class of Kinder-2nd grade with 6-10 kids
 * Two teachers, one full-time, one part-time
 * A full academic curriculum that integrates art, play, the sciences, and social emotional learning
-* Hours: Monday-Friday 9am-3pm, with an extended school year running September-July for stable childcare
+* Hours: Monday-Friday 9am-3pm, with an extended school year running September-July for stable childcare[](https://drive.google.com/file/d/1e5TnkgaQXAiuSo9aCAyUcKmbgB2-nRxs/view?usp=sharing)[](https://drive.google.com/file/d/1e5TnkgaQXAiuSo9aCAyUcKmbgB2-nRxs/view?usp=sharing)
-* Tuition: $1,200/month for 11 months[](https://drive.google.com/file/d/1e5TnkgaQXAiuSo9aCAyUcKmbgB2-nRxs/view?usp=sharing)[](https://drive.google.com/file/d/1e5TnkgaQXAiuSo9aCAyUcKmbgB2-nRxs/view?usp=sharing)

 #### In future years you can expect